francescvila/aws-lambda-start-stop-ec2-instances/README.md

 aws events put-rule --name $RULE_NAME --schedule-expression $CRON_EXPRESSION --profile $PROFILE
 ```

-We can list the instances and see if one of them stopped (tag running-always=no).
+We can list the instances and see if one of them stopped (tag always-running=no).
 ```sh
 aws ec2 describe-instances --profile $PROFILE | jq ".Reservations[].Instances[] | [.InstanceId, .State.Name, (.Tags[]|select(.Key==\"$TAG_NAME\")|.Value)]"
 ```